 This special foot has two grooves underneath.
 The zipper coil goes into this groove and makes it easier for you to stitch closely along the coils.
-No need to even iron the zipper tape flat and risk burning of the zipper or twisting and turning to keep the coils straight or worry about no being able to stitch close to the coils.
+No need to even iron the zipper tape flat and risk burning of the zipper or twisting and turning to keep the coils straight or worrying about not being able to stitch close to the coils.

-Invisible zippers are a great addition to well finished great looking garments.
-Remember to keep the zipper closed when you are washing the garment to make sure that it is not damaged
+Invisible zippers are a great addition to well-finished great looking garments.
+Remember to keep the zipper closed when washing the garment to ensure that it is not damaged.

 Checkout the related posts